satoshipay/api/source/includes/_http.md

 For goods with a larger file size it is recommended to process HTTP range requests and serve [partial content](https://en.wikipedia.org/wiki/Byte_serving).
 This will allow browsers and download managers to resume a transfer or to transfer file segments in parallel.

-To make skipping to a certain position (seeking) in a video possible, support for range requests is mandatory.
+To make skipping to a certain position (seeking) in an audio file or video possible, support for range requests is required.
 Most browsers or players won't allow seeking if the HTTP source does not support partial content.

 We will publish sample digital goods servers written in PHP and Node with support for range requests soon.
 [Contact us](mailto:hello@satoshipay.io) if you would like to get early access.